larsgr/parallel-computing-nmbu-workshop/README.md

-# Parallel Computing - A workshop on how to spam the Orion compute cluster
+# Parallel Computing - A tutorial on how to spam the Orion compute cluster

 > Orion is the High Performance Computing (HPC) at the Norwegian University of Life Sciences (NMBU)

-This is a hands-on workshop introducing users of Orion to some techniques to run their scripts in parallel.
+This is a hands-on tutorial that introducing users of Orion to some techniques to run their scripts in parallel.

 Overview: